timsterxp/DiscordBot/README.md

 # DiscordBot
 Personal Discord Bot to assist in commands in a server.
 Ongoing project to learn and extend python/hosting knowledge.
+Many thanks to various Tutorials such as Python Land for initial set up and configurations.